 TGbf Editor : Please add the following text after P86L10 to 11bf D0.5.

-When the Sensing Measurement Report Requested subfield is set to 1,

 Nb subfield indicates the number of bits for each CSI to be reported by the sensing measurement report frame.
 It is set to 1 to indicate that 10 bits are used for each encoded CSI value and is set to 0 to indicate that 8 bits are used for each encoded CSI value.